Prime signature: Properties

 A number cannot divide another unless its prime signature is included in the other numbers prime signature in the Young's lattice.

-This classification is often used in the definition of multiplicative functions: the multiset of the prime exponents of an integer numbers is mapped to another multiset, and the multiplicative function is defined by using that multiset image as exponents with the (usually original) set of prime bases.
+This classification is often used in the definition of multiplicative functions: the multiset of the prime exponents of an integer is mapped to another multiset, and the multiplicative function is defined by using that multiset image as exponents with the (usually original) set of prime bases.